A love-triangle and a brand

 Colourful and cute, with tickly little feathers.

-I changed course from my bathroom mission and sauntered (stumbled) toward Cory.
+I changed course from my bathroom mission and sauntered (stumbled) toward Cody.

 I charmingly waved (awkwardly flapped) the feather duster at his face…